 Seim Effects Preset Guide: Whatever Seim Effects you use, this is the guide.
 A place to review features, what different effects do and how you can best use them.
 We’ll start with a legend of preset notations that you’ll find throughout various effect toolkit.
 These help you know what effects do so you can better mix match and manage.

-(Cc) Presets: These effects take channel processing further by altering Camera Calibration settings.
+(Cp): These effects take channel processing further by altering Camera Calibration settings.
 They can be mixed with nearly any other effect.

 TONE Presets: Presets labeled “TONE” do one thing: they overlay a unique color tint onto an image.
 They are meant to be added to give a color hue such as Sepia or Selenium, but do so without affecting other settings.
-This means you can apply any conversion preset, then add the exact TONE you want without altering the rest.